Introduction: Low Cost Accurate 3D Positioning

 Connect another wire from from the other of those electrode plates to digital pin 3 of the Arduino Uno.
 Now this electrode plate becomes ELECTRODE_1.

-Due to electroplating on the aluminium electrodes, some voltage drop is consumed at the 2 electrodes, so this offset in voltage at the ends of the potentiometer needs to be corrected, or else voltage would not be linear, i.e., directly proportional to the horizontal displacement.
+Due to electroplating on the aluminum electrodes, some voltage drop is consumed at the 2 electrodes, so this offset in voltage at the ends of the potentiometer needs to be corrected, or else voltage would not be linear, i.e., directly proportional to the horizontal displacement.
 In other words, the voltage drops linearly between the 2 offset pins (and NOT between the 2 electrodes, due to electroplating at the 2 electrodes).

 Now, fix one wire to the inner side of the plastic cuboidal container box at some distance from ELECTRODE_0.
 Connect this wire to analog pin A1 of the Arduino Uno.
 Now, this pin becomes OFFSET_0.